SahilAggarwal2004/react-text-to-speech/website/docs/usage/speech.md

 ## Highlight Text

+Like `useSpeech` hook, the `<Speech>` component can also be used to highlight text.
+[Refer here](/docs/usage/useSpeech#highlight-text)

-For `<Speech>` component, `<HighlightedText>` component exported by `react-text-to-speech` can be used to display the highlighted text.
+With `<Speech>` component, `<HighlightedText>` component exported by `react-text-to-speech` can be used to display the highlighted text.

 `NOTE`: `id` of both `<Speech>` and `<HighlightedText>` should be same to link them together.
 Additionally, `text` should be included as children within the `<HighlightedText>` component as demonstrated below.
-This helps prevent initial [layout shift](https://web.dev/articles/cls) issues that may arise while `react-reorder-list` links both components based on their respective `id`.
+This helps prevent initial [layout shift](https://web.dev/articles/cls) issues that may arise while `react-text-to-speech` links both components based on their respective `id`.
 It's important to note that the children added in this manner are temporary and will be replaced once the components are successfully linked.

 ```jsx
 import React, { useMemo } from "react";